Do I really need therapy? I can usually handle my problems.

 Does Crossroads take my insurance?

-While some of our therapists choose not to take insurance, many of our therapist do and are covered by most private health insurances.
-Contact us if you have any questions about specific therapists and the insurance they take.
+While some of our therapists choose not to take insurance, many of our therapists do and are covered by most private health insurances.
+Check out this helpful guide: Insurance Coverage.
+If you have any other questions, feel free to contact us.